-Compared to some of the other packs in our lineup, the Nano 18 H2O received average scores when it comes to filling up the bladder.
-The 3-liter 3D Hydro water bladder is one of the few models in our lineup equipped with a circular opening.
-While this design was certainly adequate for filling in our kitchen sink, it might prove to be a little more challenging if you need to fill up from a different water source, or if you'd like to add large ice cubes (which is not something our testers do very much, but some folks might prefer).
+Compared to some of the other packs in our lineup, the Nano 18 H2Oreceives average scores when it comes to filling the bladder.
+The 3-liter 3D Hydro bladder has a circular opening, whose cap is easy to twist off but is smaller in diameter.
+The bladder is easy to fill from a sink or trailhead spigot but would be more challenging to fill from a lake or stream, or if you'd like to add large ice cubes (which is not something our testers do very much, but some folks may prefer).

-With 18 liters of storage space, the Nano 18 H2O ties with two other models as the largest pack with tested in this category.
-Of these three 18-liter models we tested, the Nano had our favorite storage design, with a large main compartment with drawstring closure, a separate hydration bladder sleeve, and two external zippered pockets.
-We like the simplicity and convenience of this design and appreciate how it balanced bulky item storage and smaller item organization.
+With 18 liters of storage space, the Nano 18 H2O is among the largest packs we've tested in this category.
+Of the handful of larger volume hydration pack models in our lineup, the Nano has our favorite storage design, with a large no-frill main compartment, easy-to-use drawstring closure, large zipper pulls, separate bladder compartment, and two external zippered pockets.
+We like the simplicity and convenience of this design and appreciate how it balances bulky item storage and smaller item organization.

-While the sizeable overall storage volume is convenient, the Nano does lack some of the organizational features for smaller pieces of gear, like what we found on our top-rated Osprey Syncro 12, our Editors' Choice Platypus Duthie A.M.
-10, or for a lumbar version, our Top Pick Osprey Seral.
-If you don't need quite so much organization, and just want a way to keep your bulky items separate from your keys, wallet, and phone, we think the Nano 18 H2O can do the job admirably.
-For longer excursions, the Nano even has an additional external water bottle sleeve, and a handful of tie-down loops.
+While the sizeable overall storage volume is convenient, the Nano does lack some of the organizational features for smaller pieces of gear, like what is found on some pricier fully-featured packs.
+If you don't need quite so much organization and want a way to keep your bulky items separate from your keys, wallet, and phone, we think the Nano 18 H2O can do the job admirably.
+For longer excursions, the Nano even has an additional external water bottle sleeve and a handful of tie-down loops.

-Conversely, while some other packs have more luxurious features like the insulated Hydro Flask Journey Series 10L or have heftier frames like the Deuter Compact EXP 12, those features certainly come at a weight premium.
+Conversely, while some other packs have more luxurious features like built-in insulation or padded storage compartments, those features certainly come at a weight premium.
 For a great balance performance and weight, the Gregory Nano is tough to beat.

 Ease of Cleaning

-As you'd likely imagine, with a smaller circular opening, the 3D Hydro bladder on the Nano 18 H2O was not as easy to clean as other models in our lineup with much wider openings.
-While not ideal, the structure of the bladder does make it possible to squeeze a cleaning brush inside, but this is not as efficient or effective as the fully opening capabilities of other models, like the Deuter and Platypus models.
+As you'd likely imagine, with a smaller circular opening, the 3D Hydro bladder on the Nano 18 H2O is not as easy to clean as other models with much wider openings.
+While not ideal, the bladder structure makes it possible to squeeze a cleaning brush inside, but this is not as efficient or effective as other models with a larger opening.

 One nice feature on the Nano not found on other packs is that it includes a Quick Dry Hanger to make sure that the bladder can sufficiently air out.
-Most of our testers liked this feature a lot.
-While not optimal for easy cleaning, it's certainly possible to get the job done.
+Our testers liked this feature a lot, as completely drying out the bladder after cleaning helps keep it fresh.

-The Gregory Nano is one of the lightest full backpack style hydration packs we tested, and with a huge 18-liter storage volume, 3-liter water capacity, low weight, and surprisingly low cost, it provides a tremendous value and walks away with our Best Buy Award.
-While you may sacrifice some top of the line features, at a $70 list price, you're paying half of the list price of some of the top end models in our lineup.
+The Gregory Nano H2O is one of the lightest full backpack-style hydration packs we tested, and with a huge 18-liter storage volume, 3-liter water capacity, low weight, and surprisingly low cost.
+It provides tremendous value and walks away with our Best Buy Award.
+While you may sacrifice some top-of-the-line features, you'll likely be paying half the price of the top-end models in our lineup.
 For most people looking for a great all-around hydration pack that won't break the bank, the Nano 18 H20 should be on your list.

-The Gregory Nano 18 H2O offers amazing performance and value for a fraction of the price, taking home our Best Buy Award.
-A simple yet effective design, solid construction, and lightweight materials make this a solid pack that can take you on your next adventure.
+The Gregory Nano 18 H2O offers great performance and value for a fraction of the price, taking home our Best Buy Award.
+A simple yet effective design, solid construction, and lightweight materials make this a solid pack for everyday use or your next adventure.